ibexa/documentation-developer/docs/guide/catalog/catalog.md

 Each product belongs to a product type (similar to how a Content item belongs to a Content Type).

+Each product has a unique identifying product code.
+Product code can have up to 64 characters.
+It can contain only letters, numbers, underscores, and dashes.

 ## Product types

 Product types represent categories that a product can belong to.